Jee-King/TSAN/README.md

 # TSAN: A Two-Stage Attentive Network for Single Image Super-Resolution

+**Someone tell me after installing prerequisites, it does not work.
+So I will check the environment again and improve the code of the model and configs for an easy read.
+The modified codes will be made public again.**

 pytorch code for papar 'A Two-Stage Attentive Network for Single Image Super-Resolution'.

 The code is built on [EDSR (PyTorch)](https://github.com/sanghyun-son/EDSR-PyTorch) and tested on Ubuntu 16.04 environment with Titan 1080Ti/Xp GPUs.